-Principal of and interest on the 2018 Bonds will be payable on a parity with any other Parity Revenue Bonds which hereafter may be issued under the Resolution, and will be payable from and secured by a pledge of and lien upon the revenues, income, receipts and profits of the Gas System, subject to the prior payment therefrom of the operations and maintenance expenses of the Gas System.
+Principal of and interest on the 2018 Bonds will be payable on a parity with the 2012 Bonds, the 2015 Bonds, and any other Parity Revenue Bonds which hereafter may be issued under the Resolution, and will be payable from and secured by a pledge of and lien upon the revenues, income, receipts and profits of the Water System, subject to the prior payment therefrom of the operations and maintenance expenses of the Water System.
 See "SECURITY FOR THE 2018 BONDS."